 Strange Minds Think Alike: In one episode, nearly everyone independently comes up with the idea that Monk is an alien.
 Except the sheriff, of course.

 The book that "Mr. Monk and the Badge" was ripped from, Mr. Monk and the Blue Flu, exhibited this trope as well.
 Due to a police strike taking most of the force out of commission, the mayor puts Monk and Natalie in charge of the entire Robbery-Homicide division for the length of the strike, in charge of three eccentric ex-detectives thrown off the force for many of the same reasons Monk had his own discharge.
-Even Natalie notices that Monk being an official captain means they must work differently, as they must respond to every murder call, instead of having the liberty to choose their cases.
+Even Natalie notices that Monk being an official captain means they must work differently.
+While they're still investigating the same types of homicides they normally investigate, instead of having the liberty to choose their cases they have to answer every single case that gets called in.
 And Monk has to find a way to assign the homicide cases to the appropriate detectives.